How many people use hair dye?

 In several cases of hair dye allergy, consumers had previously had black henna tattoos (temporary tattoo).
 Henna is a plant extract that does not last long so other dyes are mixed in to enhance the colour's properties.
 One of the substances often added is PPD.
 The mixture is then called black henna.
 If you want to dye your hair, avoid temporary tattoos in the form of black henna.

 The symptoms of contact urticaria include itching and localised areas of swelling and redness (wheal-and-flare) where the cosmetic product was applied, but also generalised urticaria (swelling anywhere on the body) and anaphylaxis.
 Symptoms may occur a few minutes after exposure to the product, and usually abate relatively quickly (within a few hours).

 Numerous studies have examined whether there is an association between dyeing and development of cancer, but few of these studies show such a relationship.
-However, in the case of leukemia and, to a lesser extent, urinary bladder cancer there is some evidence of an increased cancer risk among those who dye their hair.
 The risk of developing cancer appears to be highest among those who began dying their hair before 1980.
-In the early 1980s, many of the hair dye manufacturers removed ingredients that proved to be carcinogenic in experimental trials.
+In the early 1980s, many of the hair dye manufacturers removed ingredients that could be carcinogenic.

 How to avoid undesirable effects

 The safest (and only) way to avoid these undesirable effects is not to dye your hair.
 If you decide to dye your hair:

 - Avoid temporary tattoos with black henna (see above)

 - Avoid dyeing your hair if you have had a rash (redness, itching, wounds) after previous dyeing of the hair, eyelashes and eyebrows, or from black henna tattoos